-Figure 4 shows the Pumphouse as a venue during the 2016 Beach Hop Waihi Warmup Party, and Figure 5 shows a team of OGNZL employees competing in the Drag Race.
+Figure 4 shows the Pumphouse as a venue during the 2016 Beach Hop Waihi Warmup Party.

 1.2.1.5 Pit Rim Walkway

 The walkway has been used for events like the Nugget Multisport, school fun runs and cross-country events, and is included in the itinerary of the annual ECHO Walking Festival.
 It is used significantly by local walkers.